MaggieVL/PacMan/README.md

   * divs.html - red, blue, yellow divs and check positions and flex, labyrinth, pacman, container
   * move the containers center
 * Homework (in order of execution)
-  * test my idea to use grid for the wall-checking and the movements in the game as a whole (represent the labyrinth as a grid)
-  * decide on one way of doing the positioning (ask Thomas if there are any requirements or i should decide myself)
-  * make PacMan identify walls and the borders of the board
+  * make PacMan identify walls and the borders of the board (try with grid)
   * animate the pacman w/ javascript
   * place this inside a game loop (read the article)
-* Done
-  * displayed the labyrinth with grid (tried and read stuff about grid)